min-nguyen/min-nguyen.github.io/_pages/about.md

 ---

-<font size="2"> I'm a PhD student in the <b><a style="color:#d16969" href="https://bristolpl.github.io/">Programming Languages Research Group</a></b> at University of Bristol, supervised by <b><a style="color:#d16969" href="https://mengwangoxf.github.io/">Meng Wang</a></b> and <b><a style="color:#d16969" href="https://www.turing.ac.uk/people/researchers/roly-perera">Roly Perera</a></b>.
-My PhD topic investigates the application of algebraic effects to probabilistic programming languages.
-My main interests include functional programming, type-level programming, embedded domain-specific languages, and recursion schemes. </font>
+<font size="2"> I'm an EPSRC Doctoral Prize Fellow within the <b><a style="color:#d16969" href="https://bristolpl.github.io/">Programming Languages Research Group</a></b> at University of Bristol.
+I'm fond of functional programming, type-level programming, embedded domain-specific languages, and recursion schemes. </font>
 <br>

 **Research**
 <font size="2"> I'm currently collaborating on research that explores graph-based program slicing techniques for data provenance, i.e. linking dependencies between program outputs and inputs.
 This builds on previous work of a trace-based approach to program slicing [<b><a style="color:#d16969" href="https://dl.acm.org/doi/pdf/10.1145/3498668">λ</a></b>].
 <br><br>

-My main research explored how algebraic effects and effect handlers can be used to improve the design of probabilistic programming languages; most recently, I was working out how abstract operations and effect handlers can be used as a type-safe, modular design pattern for programmable inference [<b><a style="color:#d16969" href="https://min-nguyen.github.io/files/papers/haskell23.pdf">λ</a></b>]; before this, I used the same techniques to develop an embedding of probabilistic models as first-class citizens [<b><a style="color:#d16969"  href="https://dl.acm.org/doi/pdf/10.1145/3547635">λ</a></b>]. <br><br>
+During my PhD, I studied how algebraic effects and effect handlers can be used to improve the design of probabilistic programming languages; most recently, I was working out how abstract operations and effect handlers can be used as a type-safe, modular design pattern for programmable inference [<b><a style="color:#d16969" href="https://min-nguyen.github.io/files/papers/haskell23.pdf">λ</a></b>]; before this, I used the same techniques to develop an embedding of probabilistic models as first-class citizens [<b><a style="color:#d16969"  href="https://dl.acm.org/doi/pdf/10.1145/3547635">λ</a></b>]. <br><br>
 <!-- This is implemented as an eDSL called <a href="https://github.com/min-nguyen/wasabaye">Wasabaye</a> in Haskell. <br> <br> -->

 Other projects I've led include the application of recursion schemes for implementing and training neural networks [<b><a style="color:#d16969"  href="https://link.springer.com/chapter/10.1007/978-3-031-16912-0_5">λ</a></b>]; in particular, I show how neural networks can be represented as fixed-points of recursive data structures, and forward and back propagation as folds and unfolds over these structures.